 Are Easy Babies Better Than Difficult Babies?

-No baby is better than the other, although babies with easy tempers might seem less challenging for parents to raise (9).
+No baby is better than another, although babies with easy tempers might seem less challenging for parents to raise (8).

 Easy babies may have problems later on, depending on the parenting style and their experiences during early childhood.
-Likewise, a baby’s difficult temperament isn’t a good indicator of their future personality either.
+Likewise, a baby’s difficult temperament isn’t a good indicator of their future personality.

-In fact, one study showed that infants considered to have a “difficult” temperament had stronger than expected language skills by 18 months old.
-It was felt that the extra verbal attention given to these infants had a positive effect on their speech development (10).
+One study showed that infants considered to have a “difficult” temperament had stronger-than-expected language skills by 18 months old.
+Some believe that the extra verbal attention given to these infants had a positive effect on their speech development (9).

 What matters is how you, as a parent, respond.
 This is where the role of fit between a parent and their baby comes into play.
-Fit refers to how compatible the child’s temperament is with his or her environment.
+Fit refers to how compatible the child’s temperament is with their environment.

 Pro Tip